solbu/hldig/TESTING.md

 bin  cgi-bin  conf  htdocs  include  lib  man  share  var
 ```

-Verify that `start_url` in testing/htdig.conf is set to `http://localhost:3002`
+Verify that `start_url` in testing/hldig.conf is set to `http://localhost:3002`

-Change to testing/bin and run `./htdig -is` to initialize the database.
+Change to testing/bin and run `./hldig -is` to initialize the database.
 The
 `-i` initializes and adding the `s' shows a summary.

 Hint: It will crawl http://localhost:3002 so try using some keywords you find
-on the htdig local test site.
+on the hldig local test site.

-Use `./htdig --help` to view the options for htdig.
+Use `./hldig --help` to view the options for hldig.

 Use the form on the local test site to search the new database you created.